mpacula/COSMOS/docs/source/writing_workflows.rst

 --------------------

-An Input file is an instantiation of :py:class:`tool.INPUT`, which is just a Tool with :py:attr:`tool.INPUT.NOOP` set to True, and a way to initialize its output files as existing paths on the filesystem.
+An Input file is an instantiation of :py:class:`tool.INPUT`, which is just a Tool with :py:attr:`tool.INPUT.NOOP` set to True, and a way to initialize its output files with an existing path on the filesystem.

 Here's an example of how to create an instance of an :py:class:`tool.INPUT` File: